Configuration#

 All paths below use ~/ as shorthand for your home directory: /home/<user>/ or /Users/<user>/ on macOS/Linux, %USERPROFILE% (typically C:\Users\<user>\) on Windows.

-conda-workspaces searches for manifests in the current directory and its parents.
-The first matching file is used.
+When the global --file option is omitted, conda-workspaces searches for manifests in the current directory and its parents.
+The first matching file is used. conda workspace --file PATH ... selects one existing manifest file exactly.
+It does not accept a directory or search from the selected path.

 For the normative description of every field accepted in conda.toml and the [tool.conda.*] embedded form, see the conda.toml specification.
 This page is the how-to companion: it shows full examples and table summaries grouped by task.